SatoshiumAI/.github/security.md

 If you discover a legitimate security issue related to:

-- Public demos
+- public tools or simulations
-- Website infrastructure
+- website infrastructure
+- registry surfaces
+- governance or verification services
-- Public repositories
+- public repositories
-- Documentation exposures
+- documentation exposures
-- Future agent testing environments
+- experimental agent environments

-Please report it responsibly.
+please report it responsibly.

 ### 📩 Contact

 Email: **security@satoshium.ai**

 Include:

-- Clear description of the issue
+- clear description of the issue
-- Steps to reproduce (if applicable)
+- steps to reproduce (if applicable)
-- Screenshots or logs if relevant
+- screenshots or logs if relevant
-- Suggested mitigation (optional)
+- suggested mitigation (optional)

 ---